sinatra/sinatra/README.md

 end
 ```

-You can also easily wrap this up in an extension and share with others!
+You can also easily wrap this up in an extension and share it with others!

 Note that `find_template` does not check if the file really exists but
 rather calls the given block for all possible paths.
 This is not a